 Professional Development: This committee functions in the areas of faculty welfare, professional relations, and social activities.
 The committee will cooperate with the Instructional Officers to assure the professional development of faculty.
 The committee advises in the formulation of in-service workshops, faculty evaluations, and the improvement of teaching-learning processes of the College.

-QEP Oversight Committee: This committee serves as an advisory committee to provide recommendations to the Executive Vice President of Institutional Advancement and Student Services and to inform the Instructional Officers regarding the formation and implementation of the QEP mandated by the Southern Association of Colleges and Schools Commission on Colleges.
+QEP Oversight Committee: This committee serves as an advisory committee to provide recommendations to the Instructional Officers regarding the formation and implementation of the QEP mandated by the Southern Association of Colleges and Schools Commission on Colleges.

 Recruitment and Selection Committee: This committee reviews employee recruitment procedures of the College and makes recommendations to the President regarding the recruitment and selection of faculty and staff members.
 This committee seeks to continually implement progressive methods to maintain faculty and staff diversity.